Uses for Restoration

-- Replace ecological structure: Adding structures with complex topography or interstitial spaces mimics natural coral reef framework that provides habitat for fish and invertebrates and promotes overall healthy reef functioning.
+- Replace ecological structure: Adding substrate with complex topography or interstitial spaces mimics natural coral reef framework that provides habitat for fish and invertebrates and promotes overall healthy reef functioning.

 - Increase public awareness: Like coral nurseries and gardening methods, artificial structures (especially those with corals planted with them in a mixed approach) can lead to public understanding and education about the state of local coral reef habitats and current conservation practices.